pahihu/simh-nova-dzp/README.md

 * indirection is a single cycle (READ + WRITE)
 * NIOC x,MMPU can be executed even when device is protected (supervisor call)
 * fixed I/O protection check

+Passing short (DTOS) and long NMORTs

+* accessing logical page 31 from supervisor mode does not set the validity protection bit
+* NIOC x, MMPU sets the invalid instruction address register

 Documentation